NHL entry draft

 Can You Play In The NHL Without Being Drafted?

 Yes.
-A player who has surpassed the age gap for being drafted automatically becomes a free agent and is free to sign an NHL contract with any team of his choice
+A player who is too old to be drafted immediately becomes a free agent, and he is then free to sign an NHL contract with any team of his choosing.

 Some Famous undrafted players